ComputeCanada/magic_castle/docs/README.md

 defining the instance.
 The instance previously powered off will be powered on and future non-instantiated machines will use the image at the next execution of `terraform apply`.

-If the cluster is composed of heterogenous compute nodes, it is possible to create an image for each type of compute nodes.
+If the cluster is composed of heterogeneous compute nodes, it is possible to create an image for each type of compute nodes.
 Here is an example with Google Cloud
 ```hcl
 instances = {